Overview of shared code and practices used throughout the library.

 SmallSet and slang:: SmallMap that allocate their first few elements on the stack to try to avoid heap allocations.

-- For any hash tables that do need to live outside the stack, flat_hash_map should be used over std::unordered_map, always.
+- For any hash tables that do need to live outside the stack, flat_hash_map should be used over std::unordered_map, always, as it's much more efficient.